-Currently, rate regulation is strictly limited to the basic service tier and associated equipment and installation activities.
+Currently, rate regulation of cable systems is strictly limited to the basic service tier and associated equipment and installation activities.
 However, the FCC and Congress continue to be concerned that cable rate increases are exceeding inflation.
-It is possible that either the FCC or Congress will further restrict the ability of cable system operators to implement rate increases.
+It is possible that either the FCC or Congress will further restrict the ability of cable system operators to implement rate increases for our video services or even for our high-speed Internet and telephone services.
 Should this occur, it would impede our ability to raise our rates.
 If we are unable to raise our rates in response to increasing costs, our losses would increase.

 There has been legislative and regulatory interest in requiring cable operators to offer historically combined programming services on an á la carte basis.
-It is possible that new marketing restrictions could be adopted in the future.
+It is possible that new marketing restrictions could be adopted in the future further affecting our preferred provisioning of services and related equipment.
 Such restrictions could adversely affect our operations.